LoganConnor44/anki-templates/readme.md

 3. Zhuyin Characters
 	* The project can convert your numbered pinyin into zhuyin characters.
 4. Traditional Characters
-	* Due to the prevelance of Taiwanese media in the West, learning to recognize Traditional Characters is a useful skill.
+	* Due to the prevalence of Taiwanese media in the West, learning to recognize Traditional Characters is a useful skill.
 The project can programmatically convert Mainland Simplified Characters to Taiwanese Traditional Characters!

 # Contributing